 Community Advisory Board

 One of the ways that The Brooklyn Hospital Center keeps connected to the community is through its Community Advisory Board (CAB).
 The CAB is a diverse group of individuals with strong ties to the community we serve.
 Each advisor has a keen understanding of how our hospital works.
-This knowledge enables us to tailor our programs and services so that TBHC meets the precise health care needs of the families in our neighborhoods.
+This knowledge enables us to tailor our programs and services so that TBHC targets the health care needs of residents in our neighborhoods.

 Purpose of the CAB